hmcts/camunda-bpm/README.md

 #### Running the application

 With the configuration complete you are almost ready to run the application via IntelliJ.
-However Camunda requires a database and IntelliJ does not provide this functinality so we need to go back to Docker for this.
+However Camunda requires a database and IntelliJ does not provide this functionality so we need to go back to Docker for this.

 You can run the database via the docker-compose.yml file we used earlier.
 Run the following in your CLI to bring the database online: